ringcentral/ringcentral-api-docs/docs/active_call_control_quick_start.md

 **Tips**: [How to Obtain Call Recording Metadata and Content](https://ringcentral-api-docs.readthedocs.io/en/latest/calllog_call-recordings/)

 ## Call Flip

-Call Flip if you rely on a number of different phones (e.g., desk phone, cell phone, the RingCentral softphone), Call Flip could become something you use quite often.
-This nifty feature enables you to transfer calls between any two phones.
-Flip a call from a desk phone to a mobile phone or a mobile phone to a home phone …you get the idea.
+Call flipping is useful if you rely on a number of different phones (e.g., desk phone, cell phone, the RingCentral softphone) and enables you to transfer calls between any two phones.
+Flip a call from a desk phone to a mobile phone or a mobile phone to a home phone... you get the idea.
 See [How Call Flip works](https://www.ringcentral.com/office/features/call-flip/overview.html).

 [Configure your Call Flip Settings](https://success.ringcentral.com/articles/RC_Knowledge_Article/Calling-Features-How-to-use-Call-Flip-for-instant-call-forwarding) via Service Site or via [Ringcentral Forwarding Number List API](https://developers.ringcentral.com/api-docs/latest/index.html#!#RefExtensionForwardingNumbers.html).